Transparency and Intelligibility

 To provide an interdisciplinary research environment that allows PhD students to become independent interdisciplinary researchers in the field of AI, and:

-To provide a rich environment of collaboration between students, academics and international institutions, organisations and industrial partners which creates a diverse environment required to bring a positive change to AI and its use and deliver research impact
+To provide a rich and diverse environment of collaboration among students, academics and external partners to bring positive change to AI, its use and impact

 Our Strategic Goal:

-To train 5 cohorts of independent interdisciplinary AI researchers and thought leaders by developing interdisciplinary knowledge and skills within a collaborative research and industrial community where individual contribution, impact and diversity are valued
+To train independent interdisciplinary AI researchers and thought leaders by developing interdisciplinary knowledge and skills within a collaborative research and industrial community where individual contributions, impact and diversity are valued

 Our Values: